Louis de Bonald: Politics

 Bonald's political philosophy rests on the assumptions of humanity's fallenness, the need for strong government to repress man's evil tendencies, and the belief that humans are inherently social creatures.
 He opposed the individualistic and atomistic tendencies of the Enlightenment and the French Revolution.
 At the heart of his political thought was the idea that the family was the basis of society and that institutions should work to protect it in its traditional form.
 For this reason he opposed the secularization of marriage, divorce, and partitive inheritance.
 He was also critical of the Industrial Revolution because of its negative effects on traditional patterns of family life.

 The sharing of power, as in a democracy, seemed ludicrous to Bonald, and the doctrine of the separation of powers tended towards anarchy.
 The monarch rules for the good of society and thus represents the general will, contrary to Rousseau; whereas a multitude of individual wills, even when united in purpose, do not constitute the general will.

 Economics

-Bonald was also an early critic of laissez-faire economics.
+Bonald was an early critic of laissez-faire economics.
 In 1806, he wrote a treatise critical of usury, or the practice of lending at interest, and in 1810 he wrote a critical review of the French edition of The Wealth of Nations.
 He was likewise critical of Louis XVI's finance minister, Anne-Robert-Jacques Turgot, a physiocrat who liberalised France's grain trade and supported the suppression of the trade guilds.
-Bonald criticised Turgot as a "fanatical partisan of a materialistic politics."
+Bonald criticised Turgot as a "fanatical partisan of a materialistic politics".
 Elsewhere he says, "[w]heat was not given to man to be an object of commerce, but to nourish him."
 Shaped by Tacitus and his condemnations of Roman decadence, Bonald felt that economic liberalism and unrestrained wealth would undermine the Christian character of the French people, and would lead men to become less generous and more self-centered.